bxparks/AUniter/README.md

 The script can be used with a [Jenkins](https://jenkins.io) continuous integration system running on the local machine.
-Builds can be automatically started upon changes to the git repository, and unit tests can be executed on Arduino boards attached to the serial port of the local machine.
-The Jenkins dashboard can keep track of build and test failures.
+Builds can be automatically started when changes to the git repository are detected, and unit tests can be executed on Arduino boards attached to the serial port of the local machine.
+The Jenkins dashboard can display the status of builds and tests.

 ### Features